Table of Contents

-This is another great AMP WordPress plugin alternative that comes with the array of tools for creating, optimizing and customizing WordPress AMP websites, without any coding knowledge.
+This is another great AMP WordPress plugin alternative that comes with an array of tools for creating, optimizing, and customizing WordPress AMP websites, without any coding knowledge.

-Just like the rest of quality plugins in this collection, WP AMP Ninja supports various post types: pages, posts, custom post types, taxonomy and archive pages.
+Just like the rest of the quality plugins in this collection, WP AMP Ninja supports various post types: pages, posts, custom post types, taxonomy, and archive pages.
 You may optionally disable AMP for chosen pages or post types.
 The UI of the plugin is quite self-explanatory – it’s easy to navigate through and set up the custom, dynamic AMP for all or selected website pages.

 From the design perspective, you can easily add your brand look with a custom logo and a brand name, customize the AMP header menu, change colors and typography, add your custom CSS to change a default look, change footer copyright, integrate social media icons and many more tools.

 If you are a publisher, the plugin offers an easy way to integrate AdSense ad blocks and customize their size and location with a set of handy tools.
 There is also an easy way to track the performance of your AMP pages via Google Analytics.

 The plugin basically delivers the most needed set of features, pure and simple – pretty much all you would expect from a Google AMP WordPress tool.

-It’s worth mentioning that there is a free version of the WP AMP Ninja that unlocks only the bare minimum of options: metadata image setup, favicon image, an AMP title settings and a few of other features.
+It’s worth mentioning that there is a free version of the WP AMP Ninja that unlocks only the bare minimum of options: metadata image setup, favicon image, AMP title settings, and a few other features.